unep-grid/SwissDataCube/hackathon/README.md

 ```
 username: localuser/password: localuser1234
 ```
-Start the VM in Headless mode
+Start the VM in Headless mode.

-Connect to the VM using SSH (terminal or Putty) in order to allow copy/paste
+Connect to the VM using SSH (terminal or Putty) in order to allow copy/paste.
 ```
 ssh -p 3022 localuser@localhost
 ```